crsuzh/SwissRN/content/news/LaunchMeeting.md

 author = "Eva Furrer"
 title = "SwissRN Launch Meeting" date = "2020-10-27"
-description = "SwissRN Focus Area Transformation" images  = ["./img/zoomlaunch.png"]
+description = "SwissRN Launch Meeting" images  = ["./img/zoomlaunch.png"]
-tags = [ "Working Groups"]
+tags = [ "Working Groups", "Meetings"]
 categories = ["News"]
 +++
 On October 23rd, 2020 the Swiss Reproducibility Network had its official (virtual) launch meeting.
 Members of the advisory board and of other Reproducibility Networks and stakeholders presented their vision on the reproducibility of research.
 A lively discussion of view points and potential action points inspired the more informal afternoon in which SwissRN defined its future activities.